 FU1 – 8A fuse for 120-230V devices outputs.
 Only fast acting fuse must be used.

 FU2 – 0.5A fuse for 120-230V mains voltage detection input (AC sense).
 Only fast acting fuse must be used.

 USB – USB 2.0 A (female) slot to connect SimACo with PC.

-12V in – 12V DC voltage input connection.
-This is power supply for the all SimACo components and dosing pumps.
+12V in – 12V DC input connection.
+This is power supply for the all SimACo controller internal components, flow sensors board, MOSFET driver board internal components, all three temperature sensors and dosing pumps.

 120 – 230V in – AC voltage input connection, 120-230V.
 This is power supply for the channels Device #1 – #8.
 Connect to the UPS or mains.